blockful-io/spp2-voting-app/README.md

 // Data source configuration
 const USE_LOCAL_DATA = true; // Set to false to use Snapshot API const USE_CSV_DATA = true; // Use CSV files for service provider data

+// Feature flags
+const BIDIMENSIONAL_ENABLED = true; // Group choices from the same provider in voting ranks

 // Snapshot proposal ID
 const PROPOSAL_ID = "0x5dff4695ef4b5a576d132c2d278342a54b1fe5846ebcdc9a908e273611f27ee1";